anedward01/tpm2KeyUnlock/README.md

 - Patience.
 Quite a bit of it.

 # Current issues
-- The scripts `setup` and `setup2` are designed for my convenience, but can be used on any linux system.
+- [IN PROGRESS] The scripts `setup` and `setup2` are designed for my convenience, but can be used on any linux system.
 A few commands are missing from them that I need to add in.
-- For now, I recommend using only the `Manual Install` directions.
+For now, I recommend using only the `Manual Install` directions.
 I recorded the steps as I recreated them, and so far they work fine for me.
 If any issues come about, I'll help out as best I can.

-- The `passphrase-from-tpm` currently does not allow fallback password entry.
+- [FIXED] The `passphrase-from-tpm` currently does not allow fallback password entry.
 I could not figure it out and I currently don't have time since school break ended.